kyleingraham/hutia/README.md

     - Purpose: Called after Unit is ready.
 Here you can perform further application setup e.g. [spawn worker threads](https://github.com/nginx/unit/blob/cc2a1cc3651593fbc5ede99ceab8161c364998f3/src/test/nxt_unit_app_test.c#L110).
 Return `NXT_UNIT_OK` on success.
 Unit will loop forever should you return `NXT_UNIT_ERROR` (why this happens is unclear).
     - Required?: No.

-All other callbacks are optional and I am unclear on their purposes.
+All other callbacks are optional but I am unclear on their purposes.

 After setting up callbacks, Hutia calls `nxt_unit_init` with a reference to the `nxt_unit_init_t` struct. `nxt_unit_init` returns a `nxt_unit_ctx_t*` context struct that will be null on failure.
 Hutia will abort in this case.
 If the struct is valid, Hutia stores its own context data on the struct's `void*` `data` member.